 The wedge is the combination of persistent memory, Ask-Questions tool, and MCP client.
 No other meta-agent has all three.

-What EVE Can't Do (Yet)
+What Taskade EVE Can't Do (Yet)

 Honest framing matters.
-EVE has limits:
+Taskade EVE has limits:

 These limits are deliberate.
-EVE is purpose-built for the workspace zone; for the code-zone or design-zone, pair tools.
+Taskade EVE is purpose-built for the workspace zone; for the code-zone or design-zone, pair tools.

 Practical Workflows